PDXPythonPirates/meetup/git-intro/README.md

 1. Create a python virtual environment:
   `python3 -m venv venv`
-1. Notice all the files git now shows as untracked:
+1. Notice git lists `venv` as an untracked directory:
   `git status`
 1. Go to the website https://gitignore.io and enter paramenters for the ignore
     - Python